frappe/helm/faq.md

       ```console
       $ kubectl -n <namespace> delete -f volume-editor.yaml
       ```
-  - question: How do I upgrade and migrate helm release?
+  - question: How do I upgrade and migrate to the latest helm release?
     answer: |
       Execute following command: